Children's Editorial Services

 We will have to quote individually on longer manuscripts or if the job will be particularly complex.
 In either case, we will email you with the revised fee.
 We would normally expect to email the Editor's Report to you within two weeks of receipt of your order.

 Copy editing a manuscript is a demanding and skilled task, with no shortcuts.
 On children’s work we charge £.008 per word, with a minimum charge for up to 10,000 words of £80.
-You can get your word-processor to work out the length of your manuscript.
+Let us know the length of your manuscript.

 - If your manuscript is in a very untidy state or needs a heavy copy-edit, we may need to quote you a higher fee.
 Please in any case email your manuscript to us in the first instance and we will give you a quote.